JustErikSK/BetterSkyblockDrops-plugin/README.md

 - **Present - mobs can drop present** _(10%)_
   - **Common loot** (just normal items like eggs or seeds) _(85%)_
   - **Rare loot** (really good items like diamonds or golden apples) _(15%)_

+This plugin works on Minecraft versions 1.8 - 1.21.5 (the newest version works only on 1.21 - 1.21.5)